osmandapp/web/main/docs/user/plugins/weather.md

 ### Cache

 When the Weather tab is open, unless otherwise specified, the necessary weather information is uploaded online.
 On iOS devices, it is possible to use a pre-loaded [Weather forecast](#download-forecast-ios).
-On android devices the weather information is automatically cashed after download and can be used offline until the forecast expires.
+On Android devices the weather information is automatically cashed after download and can be used offline until the forecast expires.

 :::tip
 On Android devices you can check when Weather data was downloaded by tapping the Weather widget.
 The Development plugin should be turned on.